Close Menu

 Facebook Twitter LinkedIn Pinterest WhatsApp Email

-What is there in Mushroom that causes Allergy?
+What is it in mushrooms that causes an allergy?

-People can get allergies from Mushroom’s flesh and, at times, also from spores.
-This happens primarily for people who are suffering from mold allergy.
-Mushrooms are fungi, and their spores can trigger allergic reactions like molds.
-Once people inhale airborne spores, primarily in the places where mushrooms are grown, allergic reactions happen in sensitive individuals.
+People can develop allergies from the mushroom’s flesh and, at times, from its spores.
+This primarily happens in people who are sensitive to mold.
+Mushrooms are fungi, and their spores can trigger reactions much like mold spores do.
+Once airborne spores are inhaled, usually in places where mushrooms are grown, stored, or processed, allergic reactions can occur in sensitive individuals.

 Mushroom